fbgallet/roam-extension-live-ai-assistant/README.md

 The nodes matching these conditions can be:

 - blocks and their children (default search: block + direct children), up to 3 levels deep, with optional conditions for both the parent and at least one child,
-- pages based on their title,
+- pages based on their title or Daily notes based on a time range,
 - blocks matching all conditions (specify "in same block" in your query),
 - pages based on their full content,
 - pages containing at least one block matching all conditions.